The Voice Kids (Russian TV series) season 4

 The fourth season of the Russian reality talent show The Voice Kids premiered on 17 February 2017 on Channel One.
-Dmitry Nagiev returns as the show's presenter.
-Dima Bilan returns as coach.
-Nyusha and Valery Meladze replaced Pelageya and Leonid Agutin as coaches.
+Dmitry Nagiev returns as the show's presenter, Svetlana Zeynalova replaced Valeriya Lanskaya as a co-presenter.
+Dima Bilan returns as coach while Nyusha and Valery Meladze replaced Pelageya and Leonid Agutin as coaches.

-Elizaveta Kachurak was announced as the winner of the season, marking Dima Bilan's second win as a coach, and making her the second stolen artist (in Live Playoffs) to win, following Sabina Mustaeva in season 2.
+Elizaveta Kachurak was announced the winner on April 28, 2017 marking Dima Bilan's second win as a coach, thus expanding his winning streak to two seasons in a row.
+Dima Bilan became the second coach after Maxim Fadeev to win more than one season.
+Elizaveta Kachurak became the second stolen artist (in Live Extra round) to win, following Sabina Mustaeva in season 2.

 Coaches and presenters

-There are two changes to the coaching panel from season three.
-Coach Dima Bilan is joined by Nyusha and Valery Meladze, who replaced Pelageya and Leonid Agutin.

-Also there is a change to the presenters panel from season three.
-Presenter Dmitry Nagiev is joined by Svetlana Zeinalova, who replaced Valeria Lanskaya.
+Dima Bilan is joined by Nyusha and Valery Meladze, who replaced Pelageya and Leonid Agutin.
+Dmitry Nagiev is joined by Svetlana Zeynalova, who replaced Valeriya Lanskaya.